Peptides for the skin? Do you need them?

 Let’s start with a little science.

-Peptides are essential for the proper function of every cell in your body, including the cells of your skin.
-A peptide is a short chain of amino acids, unlike a protein which is a long-chain amino acid.
+Peptides are essential for the proper function of every cell in your body, including your skin cells.
+A peptide is a short chain of amino acids, unlike a protein, which is a long-chain amino acid.
 These peptides comprise amino acids, which become mini-proteins, the building blocks for larger proteins.
-And, just as protein is vital for a healthy body, it’s well established, and we also need peptides for the skin.
+Just as protein is vital for a healthy body, it’s well established, and we also need peptides for the skin.

 When specific amino acids are combined, they form particular peptides, of which there can be many variations.